 State and local officials can search online for federal funding for state and local clean energy programs.

-WIPO facilitates adoption of a range of technologies that are developed by the DOE Office of Energy Efficiency and Renewable Energy (EERE).
+WIP facilitates adoption of a range of technologies that are developed by the DOE Office of Energy Efficiency and Renewable Energy (EERE).

 Working Across All Energy Market Sectors